 Across the other side of the lake, the white marble Seventeen-Arch Bridge arches over the water, connecting Nanhu Island to the eastern shore.
 There are 544 distinctive lions on the columns of the white marble parapets, making this one of the more important attractions of the gardens.
 In 1998 UNESCO included the Summer Palace on its World Heritage List.
 It declared the Summer Palace “a masterpiece of Chinese landscape garden design.”

 Our tour guide and driver had looked after us so well we were never once nervous about communication issues as we had expected.
-Menus in restaurants all came with pictures, translations were often in English or our guide translated for us and the food was plentiful and delicious.
+Menus in restaurants all came with pictures, if there were no translations into English our guide translated for us and the food was plentiful and delicious.
 The hotel was luxurious and well situated for all our excursions.
 If these first few days were any indication, this was going to be a wonderful tour of China.

 - Explore and Fall in Love with China (detentionslip.org)